juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

           memory: 512Mi
 ```

-After changes are applied, rollout the application pods or delete the Mount Pods to take effect.
+After changes are applied, rollout the application Pods or delete the Mount Pods to take effect.

 ### Declare resources in PVC annotations {#mount-pod-resources-pvc}